Madeline Mackechnie, PhD, MA

 BA York University

-Dr. MacKechnie joined UCSF in 2016 to support the Department’s international academic outreach initiative, the Institute for Global Orthopaedics and Traumatology (IGOT).
-Since 2021, she has served as IGOT’s Director of Global Programs, supporting clinical research and educational programs focused on orthopaedic trauma care, particularly in low-and middle-income countries (LMICs).
-In line with the Department’s international mission, Dr. MacKechnie’s focus has been on creating sustainable academic programs with an aim to improve the standard of care globally.
-Her research addresses surgical clinical care, particularly for musculoskeletal injuries, and surgeon education in lesser-resourced settings worldwide.
+Dr. MacKechnie joined UCSF in 2016 to support the Department’s international academic organization, the Institute for Global Orthopaedics and Traumatology (IGOT).
+Since 2021, she has served as IGOT’s Director of Global Programs, supporting clinical research and educational programs for surgeons in resource-limited settings.